ci-for-research/self-hosted-runners/ubuntu-vagrant/README.md

 Ansible must be configured for which GitHub account/organization and repository it should setup a runner.
 Edit the `inventory.yml` file and set `github_account` key and repository `github_repo` key.

-The Ansible playbook uses personal Access Token for GitHub account to register the unner.
+The Ansible playbook uses personal Access Token for GitHub account to register the runner.
 The token has to have admin rights for the repo.
 Token can be created [here](https://github.com/settings/tokens).